bombermal/Personal_Resume_EN_PT/README.md

 ## Training

-- 2020 - 2023: **Master's degree**, UFRN, Natal-RN, Bioinformatics.<br>
+2022 - 2023: **Postgraduate**, UFRN, Natal-RN, IT Residency.<br>
-Postgraduate program in bioinformatics scheduled to end in 2023
+Residency Program in Information Technology, Business Intelligence and Analytics

 - 2020 - 2021: **Graduation**, UFRN, Natal-RN, Information Technology.<br>
 Bachelor's Degree in Information Technology.

 ## Professional experience
+- 2024 - Present: **Tech Lead - Business Intelligence and Analytics**, TRE/RN, Natal.
+I manage the institution's engineering and data analysis teams.<br>
+Skills: Management, Power BI, Python, GitLab, Spark, Airflow Postgres, PDI and Metabase.
+- 2022 - 2023: **Postgraduate student**, UFRN, Natal.
+I built BI solutions for the organization's business area.
+I worked from structuring the database, acquiring, processing and preparing data (ELT/ETL) to presenting solutions (Dashboard/Panel) to the client.
+I created a data pipeline that automated work for two departments, allowing faster analysis of financial information and freeing servers from manual and repetitive tasks.<br>
+Skills: BI, Python, GIT, GitLab CI, Docker, Postgres, PDI and Metabase.
-- 2020 - Present: **Undergraduate Student Researcher**, ICe - UFRN, Natal.
+- 2020 - 2022: **Undergraduate Student Researcher**, ICe - UFRN, Natal.
-Undergraduate student at Instituto do Brain, working with hippocampal wave analysis before, during and after exercise, in rats.
+I worked during scientific initiation at the Brain Institute (ICe-UFRN), analyzing waves in the hippocampus of rats.
+Before, during and after exercise.
+I found and documented the presence of 4Hz even after inactivation of the medial Septum.<br>
+Skills: Research, Python, Matlab, statistics and neurobiology
 - 2018 – 2020: **Undergraduate Student Researcher**, BioMe - UFRN, Natal.
-Undergraduate student with work in the area of ​​waste interactions network, Zika virus and Covid-19.
+Scientific initiation student working in the area of waste interaction network, Zika virus and Covid-19.
 - 2019–2019: **Undergraduate Student Researcher**, IMT - UFRN, Natal.
-I worked as a volunteer researcher in a project that aims to promote unplugged activities to encourage logical thinking for children as well as familiarize them with computer use and offer a digital inclusion course so that students feel comfortable in the digital environment and learn to handle tools basic.
-The focus of our work was 5th grade students.
+I worked as a volunteer researcher on a project that aims to promote unplugged activities to encourage logical reasoning for children as well as familiarize them with using computers and offer a digital inclusion course so that students feel comfortable in the digital environment and learn to use tools basic.
+The focus of our work was students in the 5th year of elementary school.
 - 2017–2017: **Monitor**, IMD - UFRN, Natal.
-Tutor for the Introduction to Bioinformatics course.
+Monitor of the Introduction to bioinformatics course.
-- 2019–2020 **Scholarship holder, PraDançar Escola de Dança**, Natal.
+- 2019–2020 **Scholarship, PraDançar dance school**, Natal.
-At PraDançar academy, I have a scholarship and help teachers during classes, clearing up students' doubts and teaching techniques that can help them in their development.
+I helped teachers during classes, answering students' questions and teaching techniques that helped in their development.<br> Skills: Teaching.
 - 2019–2020: **Volunteer**, AIESEC, Natal.
-AIESEC is an NGO that promotes voluntary exchanges in several countries.
-Its volunteers travel to other countries and work on social causes, seeking to develop a sense of leadership and humanity.
-I worked as a volunteer in the city of Natal, helping foreign volunteers in their work in this city, working with them on teaching projects and collecting donations for the institutions in which they worked.
+I worked as a volunteer in the city of Natal, helping foreign volunteers in their work in this city, working with them on teaching projects and collecting donations for the institutions in which they worked.<br>
+Skills: Team leadership, English and Spanish.
 - 2011–2013: **Assistant mechanic**, Potiguar Diesel, Caicó-RN.
 I worked as an assistant mechanic.
 For about a year and eight months
 - 2007–2010: **Administrative Assistant**, Potiguar Diesel, Caicó-RN.